truenas/documentation/content/en/hub/truecommand/DockerUpdate.md

 	docker run --name=<the name to call the container> -v=”<local directory>:/data” -p <host port>:80 sslport <host port>:443 --detach --restart ixsystems/truecommand:latest

-## Quick Update

-Issue the `stop` command to the TrueCommand container and wait for it to fully shut down:

-`docker stop TrueCmd_contained`

-Update the container with the latest TrueCommand image available from iXsystems:

-`docker pull ixsystems/truecommand:latest`

-Start the container again to start using the latest release of TrueCommand!

-`docker start TrueCmd_contained`

-## Rebuilding the Container
+## Update and Rebuild the Container

-You can also update by deleting the existing TrueCommand container, rebuilding it with the latest TrueCommand image, and pointing the existing TrueCommand volume to the rebuilt container.
+To update, download the latest TrueCommand image and remove the existing TrueCommand container.
+Then restart the container with the latest TrueCommand image with the existing TrueCommand storage volume pointed to the rebuilt container.

 First, run `docker image pull ixsystems/truecommand`.
 By default, the latest image of TrueCommand is pulled to the Docker host.